TATTOO AFTERCARE TIPS

-- Gently but thoroughly wash your tattoo with soap and warm water.
+- Gently wash away any residual ink, blood or plasma with mild, fragrance-free soap and warm water.
+DO NOT SCRUB!

-- Gently pat dry the tattoo with a clean paper towel after - don't scratch!
+- Gently pat dry the tattoo with a clean paper towel.
+GENTLY!

-- Apply a very small amount of Aquaphor Ointment for the first 3 days, whenever the skin feels tight or dry.
+- Apply a very small amount of Aquaphor Ointment 2-3 times a day for the first 3 days, whenever the skin feels tight or dry.

 - After 3 days, begin using a fragrance-free lotion such as Lubriderm instead of Aquaphor.

 - Continue to moisturize and wash regularly as needed for 2 weeks or as long as it takes to heal completely.